Lavender Graduation & PRIDE AWARDS

-Babson Lavender Graduation is an annual ceremony which honors graduating lesbian, gay, bisexual, trans*, queer/questioning and ally students and acknowledges their achievements and contributions to the college.
+Lavender Graduation is a celebration honoring LGBTQ and ally students and recognizing their achievements and contributions to the college.
+Babson Pride Award recipients are also honored at the ceremony.

 Dr. Thomas Bourdon ’98